rodolfoalmeid/Docker_Study/README.md

 ------------------------------------------

-This is a repository will be used to post all topics related to Kubernetes CKA certification.
+This repository will be used to post all topics related to Kubernetes CKA certification.
 My study will be based on the CLoud Guru training called "Certified Kubernetes Administrator (CKA)".

 ------------------------------------------